-3. Select My Workspace and then select Get Data on the Navigation pane.
+3. Select My Workspace and then Click New, then Dataset.

-5. Navigate to the location Procurement Analysis sample Excel file location.
+6. Navigate to the location Procurement Analysis sample Excel file location.
 Select the file and Connect.
 Then, choose to build the report from scratch.

 1. Within the same workspace, select Procurement Analysis Sample report and open it.
 The report will open in Reading view.
 It will have two tabs on the left i.e. Discount Analysis and Spend Overview.
 Each tab represents a page of the report